 Situated on the equator on Africas east coast, Kenya offers beautiful landscapes, amazing wildlife, with an ethnic diversity that has produced a vibrant culture.
 This project is situated in the newly established Mara Naboisho Conservancy, in the heart of the Masai Mara eco system and just north of the National Reserve.
 This conservancy area is geographically linked with a number of conservancies as well as the Masai Mara National Reserve, encouraging wildlife to move over large areas.

 Generally volunteers will work on the project Monday – Friday from 06:30 – 20:00 and till 10:00 on a Saturday morning, with the rest of the day and Sunday as your free time.

 The above weekly schedule will change according the holiday dates for the Koiyaki Guiding School and Olesere Primary School.

 |No. of Weeks||Price|

 Need a quote on your airfare to the Masai Mara Big Cat Monitoring & Wildlife Conservation?
-Please ask a member of the team for our latest prices and special deals.
+Please ask a member of the team for our latest prices.